 - Sons of Anarchy: Despite supposedly having lived in California his whole life, main character Jax Teller has a different accent than the rest of his family due to being portrayed by British actor Charlie Hunnam.

 - In Star Trek: The Next Generation, Deanna Troi has a heavy Eastern-European accent.
-Her mother has a more American accent.note
+Her mother, and her late father in her memories, have more American accents. note

 - In Supernatural, Dean often slips into a southern accent (as is natural for his Texas-born actor) despite moving around frequently as a child.
 His brother, Sam, doesn't speak with an accent.